 - Pour oil into a wok/frying pan and put on medium heat.
 Shallow fry the meat and stir constantly until golden brown and crumbly.
 Ensure the oil is not too much.

-- Allow to cool before serving.
+- Allow cooling before serving.
 Dambu Nama can keep in the fridge for about 2 weeks if kept air tight.